-Moving to a new country is daunting and considered one of the top 3 most stressful events in someone’s life.
-I was born in Poland and grew up in Germany as an immigrant and refugee.
-We lived in an immigration camp for 5 years.
-But I refused to call myself a refugee because I was ashamed that we didn’t fit in.
-I didn’t realize that my parents were actually part of a tiny elite group – 3% of the people in the world are brave enough to move to a new country.
-It took me years to fully appreciate their vision and courage to take a huge step into the unknown.
+Moving to a new country is considered one of the top 3 most stressful events in someone’s life.
+I was born in Poland but grew up in Germany as an immigrant and refugee.
+With my family, I spent five years – aged 4 to 9 – in an immigration camp.
+But I refused to call myself a refugee because I was ashamed that we did not fit in.
+I didn’t realize that my parents were actually part of a tiny elite group – only 3% of the people in the world are brave enough to move to a new country.
+It took me years to fully appreciate their vision and courage to take this huge step into the unknown.

-Written in retrospect, my story is the story of overcoming negative emotions, changing my mindset and stepping into my authentic power by letting go of the narratives people created for me.
+Written in retrospect, my story is one of overcoming negative emotions, changing my mindset and stepping into my authentic power by letting go of the narratives people created for me.

 The other side of compassion

-As much as I appreciated the compassion and understanding.
-I know now that it wasn’t what I needed at the time.
-What I needed was someone to sit down with me and help me understand and give me guidance.
-It took me so long to fully understand my emotions and recognize that there was nothing wrong with me and that it had everything to do with people’s fixed mindset bound by their culture.
+As much as I appreciated the compassion and understanding, I know now that it wasn’t what I needed at the time.
+I needed someone to sit down with me, help me learn, and guide me.
+It took me so long to fully understand my emotions and recognize that there was nothing wrong with me and that it had everything to do with people’s fixed mindset bound within their culture.
 The invisible impact of these experiences still fascinates me today.

-Sometimes things seem so complicated that it’s easier to tell people not to worry.
-It’s much harder to explain.
-By helping people understand we open doors and create a feeling of abundance and opportunity.
+I now understand that sometimes things seem so complicated that most people find it easier to simply tell us not to worry.
+It’s much harder to explain – and yet, by helping people understand, we actually open the door to creating a feeling of abundance and opportunity.

-It was only in South Africa that I realized I had the vision and my parents’ courage.
-I watched my parents hustle and develop a hustling spirit too.
-After all, I am part of an elite club of people brave enough to yearn for more out of the world.
-I have the skills and the power to influence the world I live in.
+It was when I was in South Africa researching my Ph.D. that I first realized I also had my parents’ vision and courage.
+I had watched them hustle – and develop a hustling spirit too.
+Thanks to them, I too am part of an elite club of people brave enough to yearn for more out of the world.
+I believe I have the skills and the power to be an influence in the world in which I live in.